-Biodiversity loss and the need for climate adaptation are major global challenges, according to the World Economic Forum.
-This also applies to the Dutch national government and, in particular, to the management of the Netherlands' large waters.
-A number of implementation programmes are already running for the large waters to sufficiently meet European obligations (Water Framework Directive, Natura2000).
-Recently, the national programme 'Programmatic Approach to Large Waters' (PAGW) was also launched, giving an additional impetus (~2 billion) to restoring the ecological resilience of national waters.
-The Ecological Resilience 2.0 project is in line with this.
+A number of implementation programs are already underway for the large waters to meet European obligations (Water Framework Directive, Natura2000).
+There is also the national programmatic approach to large waters (PAGW), which gives an extra impulse to restoring the ecological resilience of national waters.
+The Ecological Resilience 2.0 project ties in with this.